audiolion/apistar-jwt/README.md

 ]
 ```

-`SECRET` is a long, randomized, secret key that should never be checked into version control.
+`JWT_SECRET` is a long, randomized, secret key that should never be checked into version control.

 ```python
 from apistar_jwt.token import JWT